-Road to Hope has been supporting volunteers going to Greece since 2015.
+Road to Hope (Charity Number 20206143) has been supporting volunteers going to Greece since 2015.
 The first two trips were organised by Maeve Kelly and originally went to Lesvos.
 But the second trip in January 2016 resulted in a further trip to the island of Chios, where we met Toula Kitromilidi and the Chios Eastern Shore Response Team (CESRT).
 Since then a great number of volunteers have gone from the Kinvara-Galway-Ennis area to help with first response--meeting boat loads of refugees with water, food, dry clothes, and a friendly smile.

 Several offshoot projects have been developed by originally Road To Hope volunteers, including The Language Centre in Chios, and the Ankaa Project in Athens.
 Some 15-20 volunteers from this area have gone to Greece because of Road to Hope.

 Your donation to Road To Hope brings aid, comfort and education to people fleeing war, faction fighting, discrimination, abuse and repression.
 Thank you for caring.
 Thank you for donating.

 Road to Hope - Bank Transfer :